dhis2/training-docs/content/tracker_config/lg_programindicator.md

 Create a new pivot table with the following details

 * Data : the program indicator you made, the program indicator “Extra Pulmonary TB”
-* Period : Last year
+* Period : This year
 * Organisation Unit : Trainingland

 Click on update to verify that the values are equal in the indicators.
 This will provide some validation that the indicator is created correctly.